Acura ZDX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Acura ZDX are $1,152 a year with full coverage.
-Comprehensive insurance costs around $220 each year, collision costs $300, and liability costs around $474.
-Buying just liability costs as low as $522 a year, with insurance for high-risk drivers costing $2,478 or more.
-16-year-old drivers cost the most to insure at $4,494 a year or more.
+Estimated insurance rates for an Acura ZDX are $1,152 a year for full coverage.
+Comprehensive costs around $220 each year, collision insurance costs $300, and liability costs $474.
+Liability-only insurance costs as little as $522 a year, and high-risk driver insurance costs around $2,478.
+Teens pay the most at up to $4,494 a year.

 Average premium for full coverage: $1,152

-For the average 40-year-old driver, Acura ZDX insurance rates go from the low end price of $522 for just the minimum liability insurance to a high rate of $2,478 for a driver who has had serious violations or accidents.
+For the normal driver, insurance rates for an Acura ZDX range from the low end price of $522 for basic liability insurance to a high rate of $2,478 for a driver required to buy high-risk insurance.

-The examples above demonstrate why all drivers should compare prices for a specific zip code, instead of making a decision based on rate averages.
+These rate differences show why all drivers should compare rates for a specific zip code, instead of using averaged prices.

 Use the form below to get customized rates for your location.